FlavScents AInsights Entry for Styralyl Acetate (CAS: 93-92-5)

 8. Practical Insights for Formulators

-Styralyl acetate is valued for its ability to impart a naturalistic floral and fruity character to formulations.
-It synergizes well with other esters and floral compounds, enhancing the overall complexity and appeal of a product.
-Formulators should be cautious of its potential to dominate a blend if used excessively.
-It is often under-utilized in formulations seeking a subtle floral lift, making it a versatile tool for creative flavor and fragrance design.
+Styralyl acetate is valued for its ability to impart a sweet, floral aroma that enhances both flavor and fragrance formulations.
+It synergizes well with other floral and fruity notes, providing depth and complexity.
+Formulators should be cautious of overuse, which can lead to an overpowering sweetness.
+It is often under-utilized in formulations seeking a natural aroma profile, offering opportunities for innovation in product development.

 Citation hooks: FlavScents; industry practice